2016 Hanover stabbing: Trial and sentencing

 The trial began in October 2016; the press were banned due to the accused being a minor.
 Safia S. was convicted of attempted murder, helping a terrorist organization, and of grievous bodily harm, and was sentenced to 6 years in prison.
+In 2018, the verdict was fully confirmed by the German Federal Court of Justice.

 Accomplice

 Mohamad Hasan K., a man born in Syria, was accused of being an accomplice of Safia.
 S. and of planning a separate terror attack in 2015.
 As co-defendant of Safia S., he was sentenced to 2.5 years in jail as he knew of the attack but failed to alert the government.